 Equivalent eye lens dose is measured using the whole body TLD.
 The dosimetry provider calculates the eye dose Hp(3), using the results from the multiple elements within the TLD.
 All workers wear safety glasses, which helps to shield against the beta radiation that contributes to eye lens dose.
 The regulatory limit for a NEW is 50 mSv, shown in Table 12.
 Currently there is no Action Level in place at Toronto for eye lens dose.
 An internal control limit was set at 4.25 mSv/quarter.
-The maximum dose for the year was 3.87 mSv and the average dose amongst all workgroups was 0.97 mSv.
-A study to assess BWXT's methodology for ascertaining eye dose against REGDOC-2.7.2, Dosimetry, Volume I: Ascertaining Occupational Dose was completed in 2023.
-It concluded that the methodology of using the standard whole body TLD to calculate eye lens dose was effective for ascertaining eye dose.
-It is noted that placement of the TLD being lower on the torso and closer to the radiation field may contribute to an overestimation for eye lens dose.
-Overall, doses to the lens of the eye are well under the regulatory limit.
+The maximum dose for the year was 4.57 mSv and the average dose amongst all workgroups was 0.73 mSv.
+In 2024 all eye lens equivalent doses were under the regulatory limit and Internal Control Level.